 You also have a right to ask us to correct, delete, or restrict your personal data.
 You may ask us to send your information to someone else, or to give you information in a way that makes it easy for you to pass on.
 You can also object to or withdraw your permission for us to process your information, which we will do unless it is necessary for the purpose you have provided it, such as processing your donation.

-If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity by post to our office: PO Box 413, Reading, RG1 8XL.
-We cannot accept requests via email, so that we can ensure we provide the information to the correct person.
+If you want to exercise any of these rights, send a description of your request (including the information you want to access, if applicable) and proof of your identity by post to our office: PO Box 413, Reading, RG1 8XL or to email@example.com

 Right to complain